LucasWiman90/GoWebApp/README.md

 Web Application project written in Go

 # How to run
+The main file to run is located in cmd/web.
-Write "go run *.go" to compile everything and run
+As such, compile and run with go run cmd/web/*.go